 Signal

-Microsoft removes 119 malicious Edge extensions involved in credential theft and ad fraud
+Microsoft removes 119 malicious Edge extensions and a deceptive Chrome extension exploiting AI branding

 Evidence first: scan the strongest sources, then decide whether to go deeper.